 SMF:

-- Configures QoS profiles to N3IWF/TNGF as to NG-RAN for L4S handling.
+- Configures QoS profiles to N3IWF/TNGF as to NG-RAN for L4S handling in all alternative solutions described above.

+Update NAS-SM message to UE from SMF to include an indication that the PSA UPF is instructed to perform ECN marking for L4S for non-3GPP untrusted access and that the UE is instructed to perform congestion information monitoring and report to the PSA UPF the congestion information via a GRE message to the UPF, which would then send the congestion information to the PSA UPF via a GTP-U message.

 UPF:

-- Same functions as L4S mechanisms from NG-RAN case.
+- Same functionality/support for L4S as R18 NG-RAN in all alternative solutions described above when UPF performs ECN marking for L4S.

-- Supports draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].
+- Supports RFC 6040 [a] and draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].

-AF:

-- Same functions as L4S mechanisms from NG-RAN case.

 N3IWF:

-- N3IWF supports L4S handling like NG-RAN/gNB as N2/N3 termination point including ECN marking for L4S.
+- N3IWF supports L4S handling like NG-RAN/gNB as N2/N3 termination point including ECN marking for L4S in all alternative solutions described above when N3IWF is deployed.

-- Supports draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].
+- Supports RFC 6040 [a] and draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].

 TNGF:

-- TNGF supports L4S handling like NG-RAN/gNB as N2/N3 termination point and support ECN marking for L4S.
+- TNGF supports L4S handling like NG-RAN/gNB as N2/N3 termination point and support ECN marking for L4S in all alternative solutions described above when TNGF is deployed.

-- Supports draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].
+- Supports RFC 6040 [a] and draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].

 UE:

-- Same functions as L4S mechanisms.
+- Same ECN marking for L4S as illustrated in Figure 6.17.2.3-2 step 1; Figure 6.17.2.3-3 steps 1; Figure 6.17.2.4-2 steps 1, 2.

-- Supports draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].
+- Supports RFC 6040 [a] and draft RFC draft-ietf-tsvwg-ecn-encap-guidelines-22 [16].

 NOTE: Clauses 6.17.4.1 and 6.17.4.2 include impact for several alternatives together and it is assumed only one alternative will be supported.